Lightning-AI/pytorch-lightning/docs/source/common/lightning_cli.rst

 Instantiation only mode
 ^^^^^^^^^^^^^^^^^^^^^^^

-The CLI is designed to start fitting without minimal code changes.
+The CLI is designed to start fitting with minimal code changes.
 On class instantiation, the CLI will automatically call ``trainer.fit(...)`` internally so you don't have to do it.
 To avoid this, you can set the following argument:

 .. testcode::